awsdocs/aws-single-sign-on-user-guide/doc_source/addgroups.md

 1. Choose **Create group**\.

 After you add this group to your Identity Center directory, you can assign single sign\-on access to this group\.
-For more information, see [Assign user access](useraccess.md#assignusers)\.
+For more information, see [Assign user access to AWS accounts](useraccess.md#assignusers)\.